Hospitality and Tourism Management

 The Virginia Tech chapter of CMAA is a student affiliate of a worldwide professional organization that represents the club management profession.
 Through membership, students gain a better understanding of the private-club management industry and its many career opportunities.
 Chapter activities include monthly meetings, club site visits, socials, and fundraising events.
 The chapter raises money to send students to the annual conference that generally draws 4,000 club professionals and 500 students.

 NSMH is a national organization representing an array of social and cultural backgrounds with chapters at many U.S. universities.
 NSMH emphasizes the benefits of a diverse workforce to the hospitality industry.
 NSMH members travel to regional and national events that network students with company sponsors, industry representatives, and other hospitality organizations, advisors, and mentors.

-Students with undergraduate degrees in HTM will find a wide variety of exciting and fast-paced opportunities open to them, including entry-level management positions in tourism, hotels, resorts, cruise lines, restaurants, country clubs, and institutional food service companies.
+Students with undergraduate degrees in HTM will find a wide variety of exciting and fast-paced opportunities open to them, including management positions in tourism, hotels, resorts, cruise lines, restaurants, country clubs, and institutional food service companies.

 Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status, or any other basis protected by law.
 For inquiries regarding non-discrimination policies, contact the executive director for Equity and Access at 540-231-2010 or Virginia Tech, North End Center, Suite 2300 (0318), 300 Turner St. NW, Blacksburg, VA 24061.